Kaprizov scores twice on power play, Wild defeat Ducks 4-1

 ANAHEIM, Calif.
+(AP)A well-rested Kirill Kaprizov took out his frustrations on the Anaheim Ducks.

-(AP)Kirill Kaprizov scored two power-play goals and the Minnesota Wild continued their dominance over the Anaheim Ducks with a 4-1 victory Wednesday night.
+The Minnesota forward – who received a match penalty and $5,000 fine for roughing Los Angeles defenseman Drew Doughty during the second period Tuesday night – scored two power-play goals as the Wild continued their dominance over the Ducks with a 4-1 victory Wednesday night.

+”He was motivated with everything that went on last night,” Wild coach Dean Evason said.

 The game was tied 1-1 after two periods before the Wild took control.
 Matt Dumba scored the go-ahead goal 1:21 into the third when he put in a loose puck in front of the net.